 Who is Opposed to ATC Privatization?

-In addition to over 150 general aviation groups, there is wide ranging opposition to air traffic control (ATC) privatization from mayors, business leaders, and opinion leaders on both sides of the aisle.
+In addition to over 200 organizations, there is wide ranging opposition to air traffic control (ATC) privatization from mayors, business leaders, and opinion leaders on both sides of the aisle.

 Mayors from Across the Country